qooxdoo/qooxdoo/docs/desktop/layout/reference.md

 A Dock layout attaches the children to the edges of the available space.

-The Grid layout arranges items in a two dimensional grid.
+The Grid layout arranges items in a two-dimensional grid.
 Widgets can be placed into the grid's cells and may span multiple rows and columns.

 The Grow layout stretches all children to the full available size but still